 The United Kingdom also attracts plenty of Australian buyers, enticed by falling property prices in the mother country in recent years.
 Others prefer the security of buying closer to home, which has made New Zealand a popular destination for investors.
-There’s no stamp duty or land tax to worry about when buying across the ditch, and the proximity of our two countries can provide extra security and peace of mind for buyers.

 While these are three of the more popular destinations, it pays to keep an eye out for potential purchases in countries all around the world.
 Changes to the performance of economies and housing markets in different countries can lead to better investment opportunities becoming available.